Identification and Treatment of Mange: Sarcoptic (red) & Demodectic (demodecosis) mange

 Sarcoptic mange

 Sarcoptic mange usually causes intense itching.
 The dog may relentlessly scratch or chew at its skin to relieve the itch.
 The dog’s skin, irritated from the constant scratching and biting, can easily become infected.
-The itching can even be so severe that it distracts the dog from necessary behavior like eating, drinking, and resting.
+The itching can even be so severe that it distracts the dog from necessary behaviors like eating, drinking, and resting.

 Severe cases of sarcoptic mange that result in secondary infections from bacteria or yeast can cause a white, crusty surface to form on the dog’s irritated skin.
 In addition, dogs with severe secondary infections will also often suffer weight loss, run a fever, and/or have enlarged lymph nodes.
+While sarcoptic mange itself can’t kill a dog, the dog’s health can deteriorate quickly if it gets a serious infection or stops eating or sleeping.
+Mange may then be fatal, from secondary infections causing organ failure and shock.

 Demodectic mange